-For the inspection of the interactions \textit{between} the modalities we checked the influence of the second modality being in open/closed loop on the fluctuations of the first when itself was in \textit{open loop}.
+For the inspection of the interactions \textit{between} the modalities, we checked the influence of the second modality being in OL/CL on the fluctuations of the first when itself was in \textit{open loop}.

-The results show that influence indeed exists, but only in one direction; When auditory was in open loop the the visual fluctuations decreased, relative to the case where both modalities were in open loop, as seen on~\ref{subfig:Influence_on_STD_V}.
+The results show that influence indeed exists but only in one direction.
+When auditory was in OL, the visual fluctuations decreased relative to the case where both modalities were in OL, as seen in~\ref{subfig:Influence_on_STD_V}.

-however, such influence was not found in auditory open loop where fluctuations have not changed whenever the visual modality was either regime, see~\ref{subfig:Influence_on_STD_A}.
+However, such influence was not found in auditory OL where fluctuations have not changed whenever the visual modality was in either regime, as shown in ~\ref{subfig:Influence_on_STD_A}.

-The meaning is that we found an asymmetry between the modalities: only the fluctuations of the visual response were effected by auditory relations with response (closed or open loop) while auditory was not influenced by visual relations with response.
+The meaning is that we found an asymmetry between the modalities: only the fluctuations of the visual response were effected by auditory relations with response (CL or OL), while auditory was not influenced by visual relations with response.

-When either modality was in closed loop, the effect of the controller of suppressing the fluctuation was dominant, no interaction was found between the modalities.
+When either modality was in CL, the effect of the controller of suppressing the fluctuation was dominant, and no interaction was found between the modalities.

 \begin{figure}[H]